Gilbert Gardner

-Gilbert Ravelle Gardner, II (born May 9, 1982 in Angleton, Texas) is a former American football linebacker.
-He was drafted by the Indianapolis Colts in the third round of the 2004 NFL Draft.
+Gilbert Ravelle Gardner, II (born May 9, 1982) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He was selected by the Indianapolis Colts in the third round of the 2004 NFL draft.
 He played college football at Purdue.

 Gardner earned a Super Bowl ring with the Colts in Super Bowl XLI over the Chicago Bears.
 He also played for the Tennessee Titans, the Detroit Lions and the Bears.

-Early years
+Early life

 Gardner attended Angleton High School in Angleton, Texas and was a letterman in football, baseball, and track.
 In football, he was a three-time All-District selection and a three-time All-County selection.
 Gilbert Gardner graduated from Angleton High School in 2000.
 He and his wife, Emily, have a son named Gilbert Ravelle Gardner III.
 Gilbert has returned to his roots and is a coach at his hometown Angleton High School.

 College career

 At Purdue University, he started 31 of 46 games, recording 215 tackles with 3.5 sacks, 23 stops for losses, seven fumble recoveries, three forced fumbles, 11 pass deflections and three interceptions.